saifshahriar/caps2esc/README.md

 # caps2esc
 Remap you Esc key to CAPS LOCK throughout Windows.
-Perfect weapon for VIM users.
+Perfect weapon for <a href="https://github.com/vim/vim">VIM</a> users.

 # Installation
-- Grab the latest `windows executable` from the <a href="">release</a> section and run it.
+- Grab the latest `windows executable` from the <a href="https://github.com/saifshahriar/caps2esc/releases/">release</a> section and run it.
 - ### Autostart
   - To autostart the programme at startup, place the executable under the `startup` directory eg. `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`